 A new Plymouth company is on a growth path that could see up to 200 people employed at its base in Roborough.
 Following a period of research and development, IDSI UK is now moving into manufacturing a new instrument for companies to monitor and analyse the health of oil and gas wells more cheaply and accurately than ever before.

-To drive its move into production, IDSI UK secured an Innovation Voucher to harness electronics expertise from Plymouth University.
+To drive its move into production, IDSI UK secured an Innovation Voucher to harness electronics expertise from University of Plymouth.
 This enabled the company to develop a new prototype to transmit data up to six miles and analyse measurements that are captured by its new instrument.

 IDSI UK is now responding to its first ten orders, which will be manufactured at the company’s new production facility.
 The business is also attracting interest from the US as a result of new environmental legislation that requires companies to undertake regular leak detection tests in oil wells following the 2010 oil spill in Louisiana.

 Oil and gas companies are still working with 15-year-old technology to identify the presence of oil and monitor the health of wells.
 The new device developed by IDSI UK includes 12 sensors to provide a range of measurements, including temperature, pressure, flow-rate, well diameter and inclination, density, resistivity, dielectric, Gamma-ray detection and tubing joint detection.
 The device operates in wells up to six miles deep, facing temperatures of up to 175°C and pressures of 15000 PSI.

 IDSI UK was already confident that its device was a significant improvement on existing technologies, being smaller and more portable, cheaper and offering far more accurate and comprehensive measurements.
 However, the team had not yet managed to find a way of transmitting the data to the surface or of providing full analysis of the results.